Do you want to see the Democrats gain a bigger majority in the Senate in 2022? If so, you’ll want to bookmark this post.

 But first, remember this: Until the blue wave midterms of 2018, the Democrats had a HORRIBLE habit of not showing up to vote in off-cycle years.
 Even though we have control of Congress right now, we have the barest of majorities and if we let our guard down even a little bit, the Republicans will get right back into control.
 If that happens, President Biden won’t be able to get anything done past his first two years.
 Let’s make sure that doesn’t happen.

 This cycle, 14 Democratic seats and 20 Republican seats will be up for re-election in the Senate.
 As per usual, though, only a small number of them are considered to be competitive.
-I’ve listed all of the seats up for grabs below and have highlighted those that are the most competitive.
-I’ve also noted at the end of this post those Democratic seats we’ll need to protect.
+I’ve listed the competitive seats first and then noted the other seats up for re-election at the end.

 It’ll be a while yet before we know who the final candidates will be for each of these races, but as these races take shape, I’ll continue to update you.
 So if you aren’t already a Political Charge subscriber, today would be a good day to sign up!